Miracle (Super Junior song)

-"Miracle" is a bubblegum pop dance song by South Korean boy group Super Junior (then branded as Super Junior 05) for their first studio album, Twins.
-It was released as the album's second lead single by SM Entertainment on February 12, 2006.
+"Miracle" is a song by South Korean boy group Super Junior (then branded as Super Junior 05) from their first studio album, Twins.
+It was released as the album's second single by SM Entertainment on February 12, 2006.

 Overview

 "Miracle" was first made available as part of Super Junior 05's debut album Twins on December 5, 2005.
 The song became their second promotional single for the album after "Twins (Knock Out)", with the first performance of the track taking place on February 12, 2006, on SBS's Inkigayo.
 Promotional performances for the track began on February 14, 2006, soon following the release of the single's music video on February 24.
 "Miracle" is Super Junior's third performing single after "Twins (Knock Out)" and "Show Me Your Love."

 It was also the second song produced by SM Entertainment that topped overseas music charts in Thailand of Channel V, the first being TVXQ's "Rising Sun."
 Promotional activities for "Miracle" continued well throughout March and April until the release of their first official single, "U" in May.

 The music video for "Miracle" was filmed around Gangnam and in Samseong-dong, Seoul across three days, from February 9 to 11, 2008.